 Unlike the first game, the protagonist here is more fun and jolly.
 He’s relatable.
 Similarly, the story is improved.
 You’ll be invested in it within a few minutes.
 The main and side quests of Watch Dogs 2 provide a perfect canvas for Ubisoft’s brand of open-world gameplay to seep through.
 It’s huge with tons of things to do.
 Prepare to invest a good chunk of time in front of your console or PC, depending upon your platform of choice.

-It’s the most recently launched game in this list.
-And I have to say, I am somewhat disappointed by the negative reviews the latest game in Darksiders series has garnered.
+It’s the most recently launched game on this list.
+And I have to say, I am somewhat disappointed by the negative reviews the latest game in the Darksiders series has garnered.

 Did I miss out on some games like Uncharted?
 Let me know in the comments section.